Coaching for Self-Regulation: Techniques to Master Emotional Control | Braintrust

 Self-regulation is the ability to recognize and manage one's emotional responses in real time.
 It's not about suppressing emotion.
 It's about slowing down the automatic response long enough to choose a better one.

 The problem?
-The brain doesn’t always wait for logic.
-When the amygdala (the brain’s threat detection center) perceives danger—whether it’s real or simply feels threatening—it floods the system with cortisol and adrenaline.
-This is useful when you’re facing a bear.
-Less useful when you’re facing a calendar full of back-to-back Zoom calls.
+The brain doesn't always wait for logic.
+When the amygdala (the brain's threat detection center) perceives danger, whether it's real or simply feels threatening, it floods the system with cortisol and adrenaline.
+This response is useful when you're facing a physical threat.
+Less useful when you're facing a calendar full of back-to-back meetings and a team that just missed a deadline.

 Every reaction has a root.
 One of the first steps in coaching for self-regulation is helping clients identify their triggers.
-Not just the external event—but the internal interpretation.
+Not just the external event, but the internal interpretation that turns a neutral moment into a charged one.

 For example: